On the derived functors of destabilization at odd primes: The natural transformations and fundamental short exact sequences

-\begin{proof} It is sufficient to show that the short exact sequences, for $s\geq 0$, induce morphisms of chain complexes.
-It suffices to show that the morphisms $\rho_s$ induce a morphism of chain complexes.
+\begin{proof} It is sufficient to show that the short exact sequences of Proposition \ref{prop:rho_s_fund_exact} induce morphisms of chain complexes.
+By construction, the monomorphisms are compatible with the differential, hence it suffices to show that the morphisms $\rho_s$ induce a morphism of chain complexes.